-8.2.
-Panel maintenance activity
+8.2 Panel maintenance

 A review of panel maintenance activity, including timing and communications should be undertaken.
-This is a particularly important opportunity to communicate with graduates in the years between completion of the GOS and ahead of the GOS-L to maintain engagement, as well as to collect up to date contact information, particularly from international graduates who may be more mobile or transient, which may increase the likelihood of participating in the GOS-L. At the time of writing, the next panel maintenance activity is scheduled for November 2022, ahead of the 2023 GOS-L.
+This is an important opportunity to communicate with graduates in the years between completion of the GOS and ahead of the GOS-L to maintain engagement, as well as to collect up to date contact information, particularly from international graduates who may be more mobile or transient.

-8.3.
-Contact protocol
+8.3 SMS protocol